kubeflow/model-registry/README.md

 Python client is also tested with Unit Tests and Integration Tests written in Python.

-End-to-end testing is developed with Robot Framework; this higher-lever layer of testing is used to:
-- demonstrate *User Stories* from high level perspective
+End-to-end testing is developed with Pytest and Robot Framework; this higher-lever layer of testing is used to demonstrate *User Stories* from high level perspective.
-- demonstrate coherent logical data mapping by performing the same high level capabilities, using REST API flow Vs Python client flow, directly checking the end results in the backend gRPC MLMD server.

 ## FAQ